kanieladenis/My_Data_Science_Notes/yil.md

 20220203 - Yesterday I: learned about web scraping and pulling elements form html 20220204 - Yesterday I: learne about preping text data from web scraping 20220207 - Yesterday I: learned about explorating NLP data by using  value counts dataframe of the most used words.
 I also used word cloud, bigrams, and sentiment.
+20220208 - Yesterday I: I learned about nlp modeling using term frequency and inverse document frequency with TDIDFVestorizer that takes strings of words and identifies each word with a value of term frequency and and inverse document frequecy for each document.
+These values will be using in modeling.
+20220209 - Yesterday I: worked on the nlp project, updating trello, helping with the ReadMe, and exploring my question.